-- Transmittal letter from applicant organization, with signature of authority - Letter(s) of support from the school system(s) superintendent(s) and/or supervisor of science

-Environmental Literacy Plan or other evidence of environmental literacy programming, such as curriculum alignment, Meaningful Watershed Educational Experience (MWEE) or Environmental Literacy Model (ELM), etc.
+- Transmittal letter from applicant organization, with signature of authority - Letter(s) of support from the school system(s) superintendent(s) - Environmental Literacy Plan or other evidence of environmental literacy programming -- such as curriculum alignment, Meaningful Watershed Educational Experience plan or Environmental Literacy Model (ELM), etc. - School/district guidance regarding the pandemic/reopening must be included/documented if the requested project includes distance learning accommodations.